Some Remarks on Kim-dividing in NATP Theories: Preliminary

-\begin{fact} \begin{enumerate} \item[(i)] A theory has TP$_1$ if and only if it has SOP$_2$. \item[(ii)] A theory has TP if and only if it has TP$_1$ or TP$_2$. \item[(iii)] A theory has TP if and only if it has SOP$_1$ or TP$_2$. \item[(iv)] If a theory has SOP$_2$, then it has SOP$_1$. \end{enumerate} \end{fact}
+\begin{fact} \begin{enumerate} \item[(i)] A theory has TP$_1$ if and only if it has SOP$_2$. \item[(ii)] A theory has TP if and only if it has TP$_1$ or TP$_2$. \item[(iii)] A theory has SOP$_2$ if and only if it has SOP$_1$. \item[(iv)] If a theory has ATP, then it has SOP$_1$ and TP$_2$. \end{enumerate} \end{fact}

-And in \cite{AK20}, it is shown that if a theory has ATP, then it has SOP$_1$ and TP$_2$.
-Recently, Mutchnik proved that SOP$_1$ and SOP$_2$ are equivalent at the level of theories \cite{Mut22}.
-Thus we have the following diagram, combining these implications: